tucared/personal-expense-tracker/README.md

 #### Watch costs using [Infracost]

 > [!NOTE]
-> As mentionned earlier, **deploying this infrastructure costs nothing as it leverages Google Cloud Free Tier**.
+> As mentionned earlier, deploying this infrastructure costs nothing as it leverages Google Cloud Free Tier.
+But that only applies if you do not have any other live GCP project or significant Notion databases (3k rows no image costs nothing on my own deployment).

 [Infracost] is a CLI-based tool that provides a cloud monthly cost estimate from `.tf` files and a [`infracost-usage.yml`](infracost-usage.yml) file.